moddyz/CUDAExperiments/README.md

 # CUDASandbox

-Experimentation with NVIDIA's CUDA API.
+Sandbox for experiments with NVIDIA's CUDA API.

 ## Table of Contents